Tag Archive for 'car'

 We Like: The Roadie Harness By RuffRider

-The Roadie isn’t just a regular harnesses.
+The Roadie isn’t just a regular harness.
 It was designed specifically to keep a dog comfortable riding in a car and safe in the event of an accident.
 It was independently tested and can withstand over 6,000 lbs. of force.
 (The Society of American Engineers standard for human seat belts is 5,000 lbs. of force.)
 Unlike a lot of car harnesses, the Roadie doesn’t have any buckles or clips that could fail in an accident.
 That does mean there is a certain way to put the harness on, but once you understand how, you’ll have no problems.
+You can check out their instructions.
 It’s easy to secure your dog in the car by threading the seat belt through the loop on the back of the harness.
-They have videos to show you how.
 Or you can use a carabiner to clip the harness in.

-(Note: It’s important that if you use a carabiner, get one used for rock climbing with a strength rating of at least 23 kN.
+It’s important that if you use a carabiner, get one used for rock climbing with a strength rating of at least 23 kN.
 We use a Black Diamond Dynotron which is rated 25kN.
-Don’t use some crappy carabiner you get at Wal-Mart—it isn’t strong enough.)
+Don’t use some crappy carabiner you get at Wal-Mart—it isn’t strong enough.

-Reasons to Buckle-Up You Dog
+Reasons to Buckle-Up Your Dog

 buckleup